The Blue Bird (1940 film): Shirley Temple Blue Bird Figurines

-After the ending of the one and only official company licences to produce Shirley Temple toy merchandise Ideal was dissolved, Danbury Mint soon took over.
-Creating many Shirley items.
+After the ending of the one and only official company licence to produce Shirley Temple toy merchandise by Ideal was dissolved, Danbury Mint soon took over and creating many Shirley items.
 One being the Shirley Blue Bird resin figurines.

 The November Figure- As part of a month line up there is a Shirley figure in a blue dress with a blue ribbon in her hair smiling while holding a bluebird on her wrist close to her face atop of a stand marked November.

 A figure from their Silver Screen Collection Depicts her standing in the grass and flowers holding the bluebird up high on one finger looking at it in awe.

-Shirley Temple VHS and DVD'
+Home media

+The film was released on DVD in the US and Canada only in March 2007.